-To help meet this challenge, government agencies in many nations have partnered with utilities to create mechanisms for information sharing and security collaboration, a process which spans both central and regional governments.
-In the United States, state-governors who have the primary responsibility for the public health and safety of their citizens now recognize the need to directly address security concerns stemming from cyber-threats.
+To help meet this challenge, government agencies in many nations have partnered with utilities to create mechanisms for information sharing and security collaboration, a process that spans both central and regional governments.
+In the United States, state governors who have the primary responsibility for the public health and safety of their citizens now recognize the need to directly address security concerns stemming from cyber threats.

 Cybersecurity is a critical requirement for electric infrastructure, a reality that is addressed very seriously by both energy corporations and government agencies in the US and partner nations around the world.

-A key, central concern, for both the electric grid and other lifeline infrastructures, is that confidence in assuring the security of such infrastructures against a determined, carefully planned cyber or ransomware attack on systems critical to national grid continuity is far less than 100%.
-As a result, it is now broadly accepted that the risk of a consequent multi-region, long duration power outage, associated with widely distributed grid IT, OT and critical hardware damage, is significant.
+A key, central concern, for both the electric grid and other lifeline infrastructures, is that confidence in assuring the security of such critical infrastructures against a determined, carefully planned cyber or ransomware attack on systems critical to national grid continuity is far less than 100%.
+As a result, it is now broadly accepted that the risk of a consequent multi-region, long-duration power outage, associated with widely distributed grid IT, OT, and critical hardware damage, is significant.

 1For more information on such tools and capabilities, see resources for “BSX,” “GINOM” and “Emergency Power Assurance” elsewhere on this website.